 “The FLYER360 app adds an extra layer of fun if you’re travelling with kids.”

-Ten reasons Singapore deserves more than a connection flight
+10 reasons Singapore deserves more than a short transit.

-Whether you've got 48 hours or a full week, House of Travel Singapore specialists has the best Singapore experiences to put on your list right now.
+Whether you've got 48 hours or a full week, our knowledgeable House of Travel Singapore specialists have the best Singapore experiences to put on your itinerary right now.

 What can you do in Singapore?